neerajjha549/rdbms-from-scratch/README.md

 This will compile all the source files and create an executable named `db` (or `db.exe` on Windows).

-To clean up the build files, you can run:
+To clean up the build files, you can run in the project's `src` directory:

 ```
 make clean